tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/媒体处理/任务接口/精彩集锦任务接口/提交精彩集锦任务_intl_en.md

 `MediaInfo` has the following sub-nodes:
 Same as the `Response.MediaInfo` node in the `GenerateMediaInfo` API.

 #### Error codes

-No special error message will be returned for this request.
-For the common error messages, please see [Error Codes](https://intl.cloud.tencent.com/document/product/1045/43611).
+There are no special error messages for this request.
+For common error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product/1045/43611).

-## Examples
+## Use Cases

-#### Example 1: using the video montage template ID
+#### Use case 1.
+Using the video montage template ID

 #### Request